vvv-school/assignment_make-it-roll/README.md

 ![make-it-roll](/misc/make-it-roll.gif)

-The [detection of the blue ball is **already available**](./src/main.cpp#L35-L65), so you need to fill in the missing gaps in the code regarding each of the remaining points illustrated above.
+The [detection of the blue ball is **already available**](./src/main.cpp#L35-L65), so you need to fill in the missing gaps in the code (highlighted with `// FILL IN THE GAP`) regarding each of the remaining points illustrated above.

 Once done, you can test your code in two ways: